 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using testosterone nasal and call your doctor at once if you have:
+Natesto may cause serious side effects.
+Stop using Natesto and call your doctor at once if you have:

 increased urination (many times per day), loss of bladder control;